anibalrojosan/breast-cancer-mlops-workflow/README.md

 ## Dockerization

-The project includes a `Dockerfile` to containerize the Flask API and the trained model.
+The project now uses Docker Compose to manage both the Flask API and the Streamlit UI.

-1.  **Build the Docker image:**
+1.  **Build and Run with Docker Compose:**
+    Ensure the model is trained (`models/model.joblib` exists), then navigate to the project root and run:
     ```bash
-    docker build -t breast-cancer-api .
+    docker-compose up --build -d
     ```
+    This will build images for `Dockerfile.api` and `Dockerfile.streamlit`, and start both services.
+    The Flask API will be accessible via `http://localhost:5000/` and the Streamlit UI via `http://localhost:8501/`.

-2.  **Run the Docker container:**
+2.  **Stop Docker Compose services:**
     ```bash
-    docker run -d -p 5000:5000 --name breast-cancer-api-ctr breast-cancer-api
+    docker-compose down
     ```
-    The API will be accessible via `http://127.0.0.1:5000/`.

-3.  **Test the API (using commands from "API Usage Examples" above).**
+    This will stop and remove all services and their networks.

 ## Automated CI/CD (GitHub Actions)